Singapore has earned its reputation as one of the best shopping destinations in the world.

-- Fairs selling specific items are held regularly – Lucky Plaza often hosts fairs, or “exhibitions,” in the complex atrium.
+- Fairs – Lucky Plaza often hosts fairs, or “exhibitions,” in the complex atrium.
 Examples include: watch exhibitions, property exhibitions, and home furnishing fairs.
 Pop in on the right day and you may find just what you’ve been looking for.

-- It is a Filipino food lover’s paradise – Lucky Plaza is known for its wide selection of Filipino foods.
+- Filipino food – Lucky Plaza is known for its wide selection of Filipino foods.
 Filipino classics like Jollibee and Insanal are among the numerous options you’ll find here.

 8. Ion Orchard

-Ion Orchard is the futuristic, self-proclaimed “multi-sensory experiental shopping and lifestyle mall” of Orchard Road.
+Ion Orchard is the futuristic, self-proclaimed “multi-sensory experiential shopping and lifestyle mall” of Orchard Road.

 The shopping mall brings the best in shopping and entertainment.